Methodists maintain policies on sexuality

-Despite emotional protests and fierce lobbying from gay rights groups, United Methodists voted to maintain their denomination’s stance that homosexual acts are “incompatible with Christian teaching”—an expected outcome as the denomination becomes increasingly international in membership.
+Despite emotional protests and fierce lobbying from LGBTQ rights groups, United Methodists voted to maintain their denomination’s stance that “the practice of homosexuality is incompatible with Christian teaching”—an expected outcome as the denomination becomes increasingly international in membership.

 Two “agree-to-disagree” proposals were soundly defeated in separate votes by the nearly 1,000 delegates gathered in Tampa, Florida, for the United Methodist Church’s ten-day General Conference that ended May 4.